 Students identify and explore concepts or issues of personal significance in the presentation of a sustained, articulate and authentic body of work.
 They engage in sustained inquiry, exploring ideas and developing concepts to communicate a personal point of view.
 Students investigate a range of solutions using visual language and document the progressive resolution of thinking and working practices.
 Students use critical analysis frameworks to develop an understanding of the practice of art making and art interpretation.
 They research and analyse factors affecting points of view.
 In the analysis of their own and others' artwork, students reflect on the relationship between artwork, audiences and contextual factors, and consider how these contribute to the development of different perspectives.

-Paired unit combination - ATVAR
+Paired unit combination - ATVAR, Two semester units running concurrently.

 Production 50%

 Analysis 15%

-Investigation 15%

-Exam 20%
+Investigation Exam 15% 20%

-Minimum 'C' grade in the Year 11 Visual Arts ATAR course.
+Recommendation - Minimum 'C' grade in the Year 11 Visual Arts ATAR course.

 \$155 - includes specialist art workshops.